-At first a brand-new toy, now an old, threadbare relic, the velveteen rabbit is saved by a magic fairy who whisks him away Rabbitland.
+At first, a brand-new toy, now an old, threadbare relic, the velveteen rabbit is saved by a magic fairy who whisks him away from Rabbitland.
 There, he becomes “Real” and a cherished childhood companion who will be loved forever.
 This is a beautiful story of transformation and redemption through a child’s unwavering love.

 Alexander and the Terrible, Horrible, No Good, Very Bad Day

 Alexander had a terrible, horrible, no good, very bad day.
 Nothing at all was right.
 Everything went wrong.
 His mom served lima beans for dinner, and there was kissing on TV!
 But mom reassures him that some days are like that for other people too.